tamim2007009/Online-Book-Shop/readme.md

  ### Others

- - Multiple secured login and registration, Use middleware route group for admin and users
+ - Multiple secured login and registration,  middleware used to route group for admin and users
- - Use database seeder
+ -  Database seeder used
- - Secured payment system with **stripe**.
+ - Secured payment system with **stripe** API.
  - Resize the uploaded images.